MorganBergen/solidity-kubi/lectures/lecture-0/README.md

 6. [Ganache v7.0.3](https://github.com/trufflesuite/ganache.git) is a Personal blockchain for Ethereum development CLI install method with homebrew `$ brew install --cask ganache`

+7. [Geth](https://geth.ethereum.org/downloads/) is the Golang implementation of the Ethereum protocol.
+It is fast, open source software that is actively maintained.

 #### II.
 Overview of Solidity

 Solidity is an object-oriented contract-oriented language designed to compile code for the Ethereum Virtual Machine.